andlo/mycroft-skills-list-gitbook/skills/wake-word-skill.gras64.md

 ---
-description: 'Just train a new wakeword'
+description: Just train a new wakeword
 ---

 ### _wake-word-skill.gras64_